syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 {% highlight vbnet %}
 [VB]

-'Add a table into the Word document
+'Adds a table into the Word document

 Dim table As IWTable = section.AddTable()

-'Create the specified number of rows & columns
+'Creates the specified number of rows and columns

 table.ResetCells(2, 2)

-'Access the instance of the cell (first row, first cell)
+'Accessess the instance of the cell (first row, first cell)

 Dim firstCell As WTableCell = table.Rows(0).Cells(0)

-'Specify the width of the cell
+'Specifies the width of the cell

 firstCell.Width = 150

-'Add a paragraph into the cell; a cell must have atleast 1 paragraph
+'Adds a paragraph into the cell; a cell must have atleast 1 paragraph

 paragraph = firstCell.AddParagraph()